Chaddesley Corbett / Ceadresleage / Cedeslaeh / Cedeslai / Chaddeslegh Corbett / Cheddesleg / Chedeslea / Claydesle

 INFORMATION

-Church/Chapel: Parish Church of St. Cassian
+Church / Chapel Name: Parish Church of St. Cassian

-Church Patron Saints: St. Cassian [aka Cassyon]
+Church Patron Saint(s): St. Cassian [aka Cassyon]

-Church Location: Chaddesley Corbett, Worcestershire, DY10 4SD
+Church Address: Chaddesley Corbett, Worcestershire, DY10 4SD

-Location: Worcestershire, West Midlands
+Site Location: Worcestershire, West Midlands, England, United Kingdom

 Directions to Site: Located off (N) the A448, near Kidderminster